As amended September 2017

 - Meetings of the Executive Committee may be called at any time by the Chair of the Committee, upon notification of all Council members and interested parties.

 - The Legislative Committee shall be composed of the Council officers, the Chairs of the standing committees, and other voting members of the Council, as appointed by the Council Chair, with the concurrence of the Council.

 - The Council Chair shall appoint the Legislative Committee Chair annually, with the concurrence of the Council.

-- The Legislative Committee shall have oversight over all legislative matters that have the potential to impact the Council and fulfill any other responsibilities deemed necessary by the Council.
+- The Legislative Committee shall monitor all legislative matters that have the potential to impact the Council and fulfill any other responsibilities deemed necessary by the Council.

-- The Legislative Committee shall report to the Council on a regular basis on all legislative matters that may impact the Council.
+- The Legislative Committee shall monitor and report to the Council on a regular basis, the status of legislative matters that may impact the Council.

 - The Legislative Committee may develop recommendations for consideration by the Council.

 - Meetings of the Legislative Committee may be called at any time by the Chair of the Committee, upon notification of all Council members and interested parties.

 Building, Fire and Plumbing Codes (BFP); and Mechanical, Ventilation and Energy Codes (MVE) Standing Committees